 Outside, Vic tells Shane to have Ronnie and Lem pick him up; he has somewhere else to be.
 They can drive him to Deena's.
 Shane wants to know where he's going.
 Vic tells Shane that he's not currently in a position to question his judgment.

 Vic spins a lie.
 Their police-issue Navigator got jacked when Shane stopped for a Slurpee on his way home.
 He needs to find the truck because their weapons are in the back.
 He doesn't want the boss to know about this.
-Danny will keep an eye out for it.
-"Is that what Shane's calling it these days, a Slurpee?" she asks, seeing through Vic's story.
+Danny promises keep an eye out for it.
+"Is that what Shane's calling it these days, a Slurpee?" she asks, partially seeing through Vic's story.
 They both chuckle.

-Julien goes to ask Claudette for advice.
-She thinks he'd be better off asking his training officer.
+Julien asks Claudette for advice.
+She thinks he'd be better off consulting his training officer.
 Julien would rather to talk to her.
 Claudette asks if it's because she's also black and adds, "It better not be because I remind you of your mother."
 Julien mumbles, "Never mind" and starts to leave.
 Claudette calls him back in.

 Is what he saw illegal enough that he can't live with keeping it a secret?
 The answer must be yes because now he's talking to Edgar-veda.
 Julien counted 6 or 7 bricks of coke, but he knows Vic only turned in 4.
 Edgar-veda barely conceals his glee as he tells the rookie that he did the right thing.

-Edgar-veda calls Vic's cell to informs him of a complaint from a woman.
+Edgar-veda calls Vic's cell to informs him of a complaint from a local woman.
 A policeman matching Shane's description attacked her son at gunpoint and accused him of stealing a department vehicle.
-Where's the blue Navigator?
+Where's the Navigator?
 Vic tells him to ask Shane and hangs up as the doctor enters.

 The doctor asks the Mackeys to have a seat.
 He tells them how lucky they are to have such a charming, intelligent little boy.
 He's also autistic.
 "Oh God," Corrine says in horror, putting a hand over her mouth like she's just been told he has terminal cancer.
 Vic's reaction is similar: "Autism?
 Jesus!"

 Vic's cell phone is ringing again.
 "What?" he snaps.
 Shane moans that they're screwed; the captain put out a state-wide APB on the Navigator.
 Later, Vic and the rest of the Strike Team gather on the street.
 Lem talked to Deena's roomie; their suspect went to get a bikini wax, but the roommate doesn't know where.
 There's probably only several hundred places in L.A. to get one.

-If Edgar-veda finds the truck first, he'll find out the coke is Peruvian Pink and their fingerprints are all over it.
+If Edgar-veda finds the truck first, he'll also find the Peruvian Pink cocaine.
+Vic yells, "Our fingerprints are all over those bricks.
+We'll be finished!"
 Lem blows up at Shane: "We're gonna all crash and burn because of you!
 I mean, Christ, dude, Amy's not even that hot!"
 Shane calls bullshit on that.

 Ronnie agrees that he screwed them.
 "Thanks for the support, asshole!" yells Shane.
 Vic tells the overgrown children to cut it out.
 There's probably people that didn't hear them up in the Hills somewhere.
-They're not getting in trouble.
-Vic has a plan.
+They're not getting in trouble because Vic has a plan.
 Ronnie will wait for Deena to come home; Shane, Vic, and Lem will split up to check out waxing places.

 At the precinct, Edgar-veda asks what Claudette and Dutch found at Margos' place.
-Nothing incriminating, just seemingly random items: maps, dictionaries in 5 different languages, diapers (even though he doesn't have a baby), a Gameboy, and incense.
+Nothing incriminating, just seemingly random items: maps, dictionaries in 5 different languages, diapers (not sure if he means adult or baby), a Gameboy, meditation books, and incense.
 The most interesting find was a case of microwave popcorn but no microwave to pop it with.

 Suddenly, all the cops in the building rush toward the ruckus going on in the cage.
 One perp is so scared he's wet himself.
 Margos is up against the chainlink, looking very calm.
 Those meditation books must really work.
 Another inmate is lying on the floor with his neck snapped.
 Edgar-veda tells the desk sergeant to call Central Booking; he wants Margos out of here.
 Probably worried about how a lawsuit would affect his chances of becoming councilman.

 "You always pick up your abused brother in a stolen vehicle with bogus plates?"
 Danny inquires.
 Ah, so this must be Deena.
 Danny cuffs the girl.
 Julien starts to radio in that they found the Navigator.
 Danny tells him not to; she promised to tell Vic first.
 "It's an APB.
 We have to call it in," says Julien.

 Edgar-veda soon arrives.
 Julien assures him they didn't touch the car.
 The captain notices a lockbox in the center console and is quite pissed to find it empty.
 Vic pulls up with Shane in tow.
 Danny apologizes; Julien told dispatch before she could stop him.
 She has good news, though.
 They didn't find anything in the truck except Deena.
 Edgar-veda transfers Deena to the backseat of his car.

 Deena wants to know if he's going somewhere "with this scared-straight angle."
 Or is she supposed to break down and say Daddy used to bad-touch her?
 Clearly, she's a sociopath.
 Edgar-veda slaps the table hard enough that he winces, asking what she found in the Navigator.

 Deena overheard he's a captain.
 She's sure a stolen car shouldn't even be his concern; he's got people for that.
 Edgar-veda doubles down: "Where are the drugs?"
 Deena says they're safe.
 The captain offers a deal.
 Deena won't talk until she has something in writing from the DA.

-While putting Deena's property in the evidence room, Danny pockets the girl's cell phone.
+While putting Deena's property in the evidence room, Danny checks the girl's cell phone.
 She calls Vic.
 Their car thief made calls to her roommates and a pawn shop in Echo Park: Pemble and Pemble.
 Margos is led out past her, causing Danny to shout, "Stop staring at my feet, you Balkan freak!"
 Edgar-veda motions for her to join him and Deena.